opnfv/functest/docs/functest.rst

 .. _pharos: https://wiki.opnfv.org/pharos

 It is recommended to install the different tools on the jump host server as defined in the pharos_ project.

+For functest, the following libraries are needed.
+You can install them either with yum install or apt-get install, depending on your operating system:
+ * libffi-dev  (libffi-devel.x86_64)
+ * libxml2-dev (libxml2-devel.x86_64)
+ * libxslt1-dev (libxslt-devel.x86_64)

+You will also need some Python modules:
+ * sudo pip install GitPython
+ * sudo pip install python-novaclient
+ * sudo pip install python-neutronclient
+ * sudo pip install python-glanceclient
+ * sudo pip install python-keystoneclient

 The high level architecture can be described as follow::

  CIMC/Lights+out management                  Admin     Private   Public   Storage